Making a surface plot of a 3D statistical map

 )

-# Uncomment to display the figure
+# to view the figure in browser.

 # figure.show()